2012 Washington Initiative 502: Ballot measure summary

 As it is described by the Secretary of State's office, the measure shall "license and regulate marijuana production, distribution, and possession for persons over twenty-one; remove state-law criminal and civil penalties for activities that it authorizes; tax marijuana sales; and earmark marijuana-related revenues."

 This measure removes state-law prohibitions against producing, processing, and selling marijuana, subject to licensing and regulation by the liquor control board; allow limited possession of marijuana by persons aged twenty-one and over; and impose 25% excise taxes on wholesale and retail sales of marijuana, earmarking revenue for purposes that include substance-abuse prevention, research, education, and healthcare.
 Laws prohibiting driving under the influence would be amended to include maximum thresholds for THC blood concentration.

 Provisions

 After approval, Initiative 502 implements over a period of a year or more.
 Legal possession and DUI limits went into effect on December 9, 2012, and the state had until December 1, 2013, to establish other key rules.
 Until rules were established and licenses issued, retail sales to the general public were not allowed.
 Such businesses must be located 1,000 feet or further from public schools, and public use of marijuana became a civil infraction.

 The initiative legalized use of marijuana products for adults 21 and over and focus law enforcement resources on DUI prosecution as well as violent and property crimes.
-Personal "grows" in one's own home, except for medical cannabis as regulated under RCW 69.51A, will remain illegal.
+Personal "grows" in one's own home, except for medical cannabis as regulated under RCW 69.51A, will remain a Class C felony.